Should We Fear The Crypto Bear?

-I agree though my best view is that the real projects – the Innovation that Naval speaks about – is where the real value is.
-I commented and Naval agreed (liked – that’s about as much as one could hope).
-Institutional investors have begun to see through some of the madness as well and are investing in the underlying technology organizations.
-This is powerful and I believe it shows that some of
+I agree though my best view is that the real projects – the Innovation that Naval speaks about – are where the real value is.
+I commented, and Naval agreed (liked – that’s about as much as one could hope).
+Institutional investors have begun to see through some of the madness and are investing in the underlying technology organizations.
+This is powerful, and I believe it shows that some of

-On the flip side a business colleague Jamie Burke (author of 99% of Blockchain Startups Are Bullshit) of Outlier Ventures (disclosure: Outlier and the VC I consult with have common investments) is feeling much more negative.
-But still the underlying value of the companies and ecosystems drive Outlier Venture’s whole investment approach.
+On the flip side, a business colleague Jamie Burke (author of 99% of Blockchain Startups Are Bullshit) of Outlier Ventures (disclosure: Outlier and the VC I consult with have some joint investments), is feeling much more negative.
+But still, the underlying value of the companies and ecosystems drives Outlier Venture’s whole investment approach.
 They are long on the ecosystem play.

 All the people I respect in #crypto are of a negative sentiment about the market right now…

-The bottom line for me is that it is the underlying capability that drives real long-term value.
-The companies and organizations that are taking advantage of what blockchain and similar technologies can do are changing the face of the internet and business.
+The bottom line for me is that the underlying capability drives real long-term value.
+The companies and organizations taking advantage of what blockchain and similar technologies can do are changing the face of the internet and business.
 The fact that a particular cryptocurrency – or a whole basket of them – may tank when the bubble bursts may be a good thing.
 In the long-term.